freedomofpress/securedrop-docs/docs/introduction/what_is_securedrop.rst

 - *Application Server*:
    An Ubuntu server running two segmented Tor hidden services.
-The source connects to the *Source Interface*, a public-facing Tor Onion Service, to send messages and documents to the journalist.
-The journalist connects to the *Journalist Interface*, an `authenticated Tor Onion Service
+The source connects to the *Source Interface*, a public-facing Tor *Onion Service*, to send messages and documents to the journalist.
+The journalist connects to the *Journalist Interface*, an `authenticated Tor *Onion Service*
    <https://community.torproject.org/onion-services/advanced/client-auth/>`__, to
    download encrypted documents and respond to sources.
 - *Monitor Server*: